 Online blogging and digital marketing has become exponentially more important in an era of social media and networking.
 The online explosion has generated over 200 million blogs worldwide.
-Some of the most popular blogging platforms, WordPress.com, Blogger.com, and Tumblr.com each rank in the top 50 most visited websites.
+The best blogging platforms – WordPress.com, Blogger.com, and Tumblr.com – each rank in the top 50 most visited websites.

 In fact, blogging is one of the most effective ways for large and small businesses to generate new leads that convert into sales and revenue.
 There are countless success stories of entrepreneurs and businesses turning their ideas into multimillion dollar enterprises via blogging, although there are other reasons for starting a blog in 2017.

 The best part is that anyone can start a blog for free.
 There are dozens of free blogging sites, but not all platforms are created equal and some offer better opportunities for growth, exposure, and monetization.
 While self-hosted blogs require a unique domain and hosting company, they do offer huge advantages over even the best free blog sites.

-Below, is a comparison of the top 3 free blogging platforms, details of their pros and cons, and why they’re the best free blog sites.
+Below is a comparison of the top free blogging platforms, details of their pros and cons, and why they’re the best free blog sites.
 To be comprehensive, we reviewed WordPress, Blogger, Tumblr, Wix, Weebly, and Squarespace, respectively.
 If, after reviewing our comparison chart, you decide that WordPress is the best blog platform for your needs, check out our tutorial to set up your own blog.

 How hot is WordPress?
 Well, 1 in 6 websites in the world run on it, making it the most popular blogging platform.
 In addition to being a great free publishing tool and search-engine friendly content management system (CMS), WordPress works for everyone from amateur bloggers to large-scale businesses primarily because it offers a vast array of paid and free custom themes and plugins.
 This makes WordPress highly flexible, scalable, user friendly, and search engine optimized.
 In my opinion, WordPress is the best blogging software available.